-- If you are an employee, it is probably a good time to refresh yourself with the company Social Media Policy Handbook. - If you are an employer, ensure your standard contract of employment is up to date and provides appropriate guidance for the use of social media in the work environment. - The world of digital communications is changing rapidly and policies should reflect those changes. - Ensure you are up-to-date by checking them out.
+- If you are an employee, it is probably a good time to refresh yourself with the company Social Media Policy Handbook. - The world of digital communications is changing rapidly and policies should reflect those changes. - Ensure you are up-to-date by checking them out.